cliveharber/nowtv-react-interview/README.md

 `service.js` currently consumes `data.js` to retrieve a list of messages, and put them into the redux store.

-Do not modify `data.js` to achieve these tasks, and do not worry about the styling
+Do not modify `data.js` to achieve these tasks, and do not worry about the styling.
+Code addition should be unit tested.

 1. Render the list of messages from the redux store